i-am-harveyt/BasicDSinCpp/README.md

 ### Doubly Linked List

 Implement Doubly Linked List, use two pionter to save the address of previous and next Node.

+<a name="maximum_heap"></a>
+### Maximum Heap

+Implemented Maximum-Heap, using a vector and support add, findMax and deleteMax functions.

+Heap is a type of Complete Binary Tree, and it maintains it structure if we properly implemented it.

+Add and deleteMax function's time complexity are both $O(logN)$, N = size of data, $logN$ is it's height.
+Due to it's complete Binary Tree property.

 <a name="ag"></a>
 ## Algorithm